imzbf/md-editor-v3/README.md

 ];
 ```

-> after v1.6.0, You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！
+> After v1.6.0, You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！

+> After v1.10.0, you can customize the toolbar.
+To display them, put index of `defToolbars` into `toolbars`(this is not standard), for more usage, please refer to[docs]().

 Expand language，you need to replace all the content here：